MB BCh MRCGP

 - General Practitioner

-After completing General Practice Specialty Training in Oxford in 2016, I was awarded an NIHRC CLAHRC GP Fellowship in Cambridge in 2017.
-During this time I worked in the Health Behaviours Team at Cambridge University's Department of Public Health and Primary Care, investigating the use of mobile device applications to support medication adherence.
+After completing General Practice Specialty Training in Oxford in 2016, Laura was awarded an NIHR CLAHRC GP Fellowship in Cambridge in 2017.
+During this time she worked in the Health Behaviours Team at Cambridge University's Department of Public Health and Primary Care, investigating the use of mobile device applications to support medication adherence.

-I returned to Oxford in 2018 to take up post as Clinical Researcher in Digital Health, working with Professor Andrew Farmer.
-I am currently working on two collaborative projects with clinical researchers in secondary care and Oxford University's Department of Biomedical Engineering.
-One is the Mobility in Hip Injury Patients (MoHIP, https://www.phc.ox.ac.uk/research/diabetes/studies/MoHIP), a sub-study of the World Hip Trauma Evaluation (WHiTE) and the other a diagnostic accuracy study.
+Laura returned to Oxford in 2018 to take up post as Clinical Researcher in Digital Health, working with Professor Andrew Farmer.
+She currently works on two collaborative projects with researchers in secondary care and Oxford University's Department of Biomedical Engineering:

-I also work clinically as a GP in Oxfordshire and am a Teaching Associate for Graduate Entry Medicine at Green Templeton College.
+Laura works clinically as a GP in Oxfordshire.
+She is a Teaching Associate for Graduate Entry Medicine at Green Templeton College and co-supervises medical students completing research projects in primary care.